johnbrumley/desma158/day-2.md

 Let's try creating some maps by hand.

+Go back to the level idea that you wrote down earlier and sketch out a level for the ball.

 Consider a setting/activity/goal/history/idea and the tools of environmental expression we just discussed.

+You can use additional verbs to expand on what the ball is doing.
+A ball that rolls to explore/investigate/decompress/etc

 In addition to the form of the map, include any other things that might live there: objects, plants, creatures, buildings, cities, planets, etc.

 This doesn't have to be the world you use in Project 1, but if you already have an idea feel free to work on that.

 ## Ideas, inspirations
 - Go to [https://noclip.website/](https://noclip.website/) and explore some digital versions of maps
 - Check out the [Videogame Atlas](https://www.youandpea.com/atlas) for different geographies of game levels
 - Try and re-imagine a familiar building or space, but distort the proportions and distances to represent other tangible/intangible aspects (temp, time spent, feeling, safety)
+- Adapt another piece of media into a level.
+A chapter of a book.
+A song.
 - Draw a map from memory of something you do every day on the computer / phone / internet … how could you represent a non-spatial thing as a place to be navigated through?